 Food dyes not only make food look unnaturally and unnecessarily colorful, they are plain unhealthy.

-Food dyes have been linked to cancer, and hyperactivity, and more and more kids are allergic to food colors.
+Food dyes have been linked to cancer, and hyperactivity, plus more and more kids are allergic to food colors.

-I try to not buy anything with food coloring, and I was the mom who scraped off the blue frosting from the birthday cake when Landon went to parties when he was little.
+I try to not buy anything with food coloring, and I was the mom who scraped off the blue frosting from the birthday cake when my son went to parties when he was little.

-He is old enough now that he is really good about staying away from food coloring himself – now he gets rid of the nasty frosting on cakes himself.
+He is old enough now that he is really good about staying away from food coloring himself – now he gets rid of the colorful frosting on cakes himself.

 There’s simply no need for food dyes.
 They don’t enhance the flavor of food, and they are chemicals I don’t want in my son’s body.

 So I like the idea of coloring Easter eggs with natural dyes you can find in your kitchen.

 It’s an easy and fun project, and I love the pale colors it creates much better than the screeching ones from unhealthy food dyes.

 Coloring Easter Eggs Naturally Tutorial